 The Honors Program is a community of approximately 550 students, forming a smaller college experience with the opportunities of a larger university.
-Provost Scholars join the Honors Program in the course of studies at Baruch.
+Provost Scholars and Zicklin Scholars join the Honors Program in the course of studies at Baruch.

 Honors courses are distinguished by smaller class size (typically 20 or fewer students) and enriched learning activities.
 Honors courses embrace academic rigor, are communication- and collaboration-intensive, and promote innovative pedagogies, cultural enrichment, and community service.